H4HWV2011/msjarvis-public-docs/thesis/27-web-research-and-autonomy.md

   Allow the system to identify themes it finds relevant based on past activity, stored priorities, and topic suggestions, then pursue them on its own.

 - **Support for later tasks**
-  Populate semantic memory with material that can be reused when related questions appear, giving ULTIMATE and other services richer context.
+  Populate semantic memory with material that can be reused when related questions appear, giving ULTIMATE and other services richer context for governance and spatial reasoning.

 These functions operate within boundaries set by global settings, environment-based gating, psychological safeguards, and logging requirements.